michelmbem/AddyScript/docs/introspection.md

 # Introspection

 Introspection (also called reflection) allows you to discover the type of an object and its members at runtime.
 The following example shows how this functionality is handled in AddyScript.

-Example:
+#### Example:

-Introspecting the **Exception** class
+Introspection showcase

 ```JS
 function dumpScope(scope)